Hard Candy: How To Break a Sugar Addiction Before It Breaks You

 Scientists have known for many years that by feeding sugar solution to rodents, it is possible to reduce their appetite for cocaine.
 What researchers did not know for some time, however, was whether sugar was in fact equally as addictive as cocaine.
 In a fascinating experiment conducted in 2007, a team at the University of Bordeaux sought to test just that.
 Forty-three laboratory rats were given the opportunity, eight times each day over fifteen days, to choose between two “reward levers”.
 When pressed, one lever allowed them to drink a sucrose solution for twenty seconds; the other administered a small dose of intravenous cocaine.

 Within just two days, the rats showed a marked preference for the sugar solution.
 As the days passed, they also showed a greater willingess to opt for the sugar lever even in the presence of a greater “reward price” (sugar released only after multiple lever-presses), and in the presence of delayed release.
 Intriguingly, the same experiment conducted with a solution of saccharine (an artificial sweetener) rather than sugar yielded the same results, which suggests that sugar addiction results from the detection of sweet-tasting food, rather than from ingestion of glucose itself.
+Having a sweet tooth, and regularly feeding it, may can lead to further problems along the track including type 2 diabetes, weight gain and high blood pressure.
+It’s important to know your own sugar levels and seek professional advice if you’re concerned.
+Luckily, with lifestyle changes and a diet low in artificial sugar, you can manage your reliance on sugar.

 A key element of sugar addiction its ability to prompt release, within the body, of opioid substances – the same chemicals that form the active ingredients of heroin and morphine.
 Studies have shown that when rodents are denied sugar after a long period of dependency, they exhibit symptoms similar to opiate withdrawal, such as teeth-chattering, head tremor and forepaw shakes.